Theo-Roncalli/Hackathon/README.md

 # Hackaton
 <a href='https://github.com/bio-TAGI/'><img src='https://github.com/bio-TAGI/Hackathon/blob/gh-pages/docs/biotagi.png' align="right" height="135" /></a>

 Analysis of mutations at codon 625 of SF3B1 gene in uveal melanoma.

+A slightly enhanced version of this file is available in gitbook, pdf, and epub formats [here](https://bio-tagi.github.io/Hackathon/).

 ## Dependencies